Weak data to test BOJ's rosy economic view, policy on hold

 Household spending fell more than expected in July and analysts expect bad weather and lasting effects from the tax hike to weigh on consumption in coming months, casting doubt on the BOJ's view that domestic demand remains firm.

-Domestic automobile sales fell 9.0 percent in August from a year earlier, the biggest monthly decline since the April tax hike, data from an industry organisation showed on Monday.
+Domestic automobile sales fell 9.0 percent in August from a year earlier, the biggest monthly decline since the April tax hike, data from an industry organization showed on Monday.

-The recent run of weak data will be closely scrutinised at the BOJ's two-day rate review that ends on Thursday.
+The recent run of weak data will be closely scrutinized at the BOJ's two-day rate review that ends on Thursday.

-At the meeting, the bank is expected to leave unchanged its policy framework, under which it pledged to increase base money by 60-70 trillion yen (347.80-405.57 billion pounds) per year via aggressive asset purchases to reflate the long-moribund economy.
+At the meeting, the bank is expected to leave unchanged its policy framework, under which it pledged to increase base money by 60-70 trillion yen ($578-674 billion) per year via aggressive asset purchases to reflate the long-moribund economy.

 INFLATION VIEW INTACT

-Japan's economy shrank at an annualised 6.8 percent in the second quarter, more than erasing a first-quarter surge in the run-up to the sales tax hike.
+Japan's economy shrank at an annualized 6.8 percent in the second quarter, more than erasing a first-quarter surge in the run-up to the sales tax hike.

 Data out on Monday showed companies raised capital spending in April-June from a year earlier, but a quarter-on-quarter decline suggests revised figures are likely to confirm the economy's deepest contraction since the March 2011 earthquake.